preetsanjam/Web_Development/JavaScript/notes.md

         <br>The method requires two arguments to remove elements: the index number for removal and the number of elements to remove.
         <br>For adding elements, the actual elements to be added also have to be passed with the index and the number of elements to be added.
     - `slice()` - The `slice()` method is used to create a copy of a portion of an array.
+- The `substring()` method extracts characters from two specified indices (as parameters) from a string and returns the substring.
+It does not change the original string.